NotSoEpic/MakeTag/README.txt

 UPDATED SPECIFICATIONS

-add a way to check any indent (still only chaging the first colum in the duplicated rows)
+add a way to check any indent (still only chaging the first column in the duplicated rows) add a loose search which just searches if the tag is in a row